br0kend/react/docs/contributing/implementation-notes.md

 ### Updating Host Components

 Host component implementations, such as `DOMComponent`, update differently.
 When they receive an element, they need to update the underlying platform-specific view.
-In case of React DOM, this means updating the DOM attributes:
+In case of Reacc DOM, this means updating the DOM attributes:

 ```js
 class DOMComponent {